We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 Home to bustling bars, characterful coffee shops, and brunch spots set in beachside surroundings, it’s easy to see why this seaside town is one of the happiest places to live – and one of the coolest, too.
 Among its popular eateries, The Stop the World Cafe is a firm favourite and has won multiple Good Food Awards.

 Train services to London run regularly throughout the day and take between 50 and 70 minutes.
-Plus, conveniently placed on the London, Tilbury, and Southend line, Leigh-on-Sea has handy links to nearby areas like Southend, Chelmsford, Benfleet, and London Stansted.
+Plus, conveniently on the London, Tilbury, and Southend line, Leigh-on-Sea links to nearby areas like Southend, Chelmsford, Benfleet, and London Stansted.

-The town is ranked among the 10 safest small towns in Essex.
-Properties here have an average price of £459,790.
+The town is ranked among the 10 safest small towns in Essex, and properties have an average price of £441,777.

 9. Cirencester, South West England

-The town itself has several parks and green spaces – such as Cirencester Park and Abbey Grounds – which provide plenty of opportunity for outdoor activities and connecting with nature.
+The town itself has several parks and green spaces – such as Cirencester Park and Abbey Grounds – which provide opportunities for outdoor activities and connecting with nature.

-There’s also a lively social scene here, with a range of events held throughout the year – including the Cotswold Show which showcases the best of local food, drink, and crafts.
+There’s also a lively social scene here, with a range of events held throughout the year, including the Cotswold Show that showcases the best of local food, drink, and crafts.

 10. Wokingham, South East England

-Those interested in history will appreciate the town’s Tudor past as a silk producer, and you can visit Rose Street where some of the houses involved in this industry still stand.
+History lovers will appreciate the town’s Tudor past as a silk producer, and you can visit Rose Street, where some of the houses involved in this industry still stand.

 11. Winchester, South East

-Set in the heart of Hampshire and offering its residents the best of both city and country life, it’s easy to see why Winchester features on this list.
-Just an hour from London via train, and with the South Downs National Park on its doorstep, it really caters to everyone.
+Set in the heart of Hampshire and offering its residents the best of both city and country life, it’s easy to see why Winchester is on this list.
+Just an hour from London via train, and with the South Downs National Park on its doorstep, it caters to everyone.

 Hampshire boasts many charming vineyards – including Hambledon, Exton Park, and Grange – where you can enjoy award-winning sparkling wine.